phpnode/YiiBlocks/solr/README.txt

-<h2>Indexing a document with solr</h2>
+#### Indexing a document with solr

-<p>To add a document to solr we use the {@link ASolrDocument] class.</p>
+To add a document to solr we use the {@link ASolrDocument] class.
-<p>Example:</p>
+Example:
 <pre>
 $doc = new ASolrDocument;
 $doc->id = 123;
 $doc->name = "test document";
 $doc->save(); // adds the document to solr
 </pre>
-<p>Remember - Your chances won't appear in solr until a commit occurs.
+Remember - Your chances won't appear in solr until a commit occurs.
-If you need your data to appear immediately, use the following syntax:</p>
+If you need your data to appear immediately, use the following syntax:
 <pre>
 $doc->getSolrConnection()->commit();
 </pre>
-<p>If you need to deal with multiple solr indexes, it's often best to define a model for
-each index you're dealing with.
-To do this we extend ASolrDocument in the same way that we would extend CActiveRecord when defining a model</p>
+If you need to deal with multiple solr indexes, it's often best to define a model for each index you're dealing with.
+To do this we extend ASolrDocument in the same way that we would extend CActiveRecord when defining a model
-<p>For example:</p>
+For example:
 <pre>
 class Job extends ASolrDocument {
 	/**